Reveal-Energy-Services/orchid-python-api/docs_dev/README.md

 ## Purpose and Scope

-This document provides an overview of the ImageFrac4 Python API for developers.
+This document provides an overview of the Orchid Python API for developers.
 It models the overall structure of the package and its demo applications.

 ### WARNING: Just Sketches